Discrete Fourier transform: DFT including sampling interval

+When applying the DFT to physical data, the sampling interval $\Delta t$ (or equivalently $\Delta f$) is an essential part of the signal definition.
+Including the sampling interval ensures correct amplitude, energy, and frequency interpretation, particularly when combining or comparing data from different sources.

+Interpretations

 Fig 1: Relationship between the (continuous) Fourier transform and the discrete Fourier transform.Left: A continuous function (top) and its Fourier transform (bottom).Center-left: Periodic summation of the original function (top).
 Fourier transform (bottom) is zero except at discrete points.
 The inverse transform is a sum of sinusoids called Fourier series.
 Center-right: Original function is discretized (multiplied by a Dirac comb) (top).
 Its Fourier transform (bottom) is a periodic summation (DTFT) of the original transform.Right: The DFT (bottom) computes discrete samples of the continuous DTFT.
 The inverse DFT (top) is a periodic summation of the original samples.
 The FFT algorithm computes one cycle of the DFT and its inverse is one cycle of the DFT inverse.

 Fig 2: Depiction of a Fourier transform (upper left) and its periodic summation (DTFT) in the lower left corner.
 The spectral sequences at (a) upper right and (b) lower right are respectively computed from (a) one cycle of the periodic summation of s(t) and (b) one cycle of the periodic summation of the s(nT) sequence.
 The respective formulas are (a) the Fourier series integral and (b) the DFT summation.
 Its similarities to the original transform, S(f), and its relative computational ease are often the motivation for computing a DFT sequence.

-In mathematics, the discrete Fourier transform (DFT) is a discrete version of the Fourier transform that converts a finite sequence of equally-spaced samples of a function into a same-length sequence of equally-spaced samples of the discrete-time Fourier transform (DTFT), which is a complex-valued function of frequency.
+The DFT can be regarded as transforming a finite sequence of equally-spaced samples of a function into a same-length sequence of equally-spaced samples of the discrete-time Fourier transform (DTFT), which is a complex-valued function of frequency.
 The interval at which the DTFT is sampled is the reciprocal of the duration of the input sequence.
 (Note: Equivalently, it is the ratio of the sampling frequency and the number of samples.)
 An inverse DFT (IDFT) is a Fourier series, using the DTFT samples as coefficients of complex sinusoids at the corresponding DTFT frequencies.
 It has the same sample-values as the original input sequence.
 The DFT is therefore said to be a frequency domain representation of the original input sequence.
 If the original sequence spans all the non-zero values of a function, its DTFT is continuous (and periodic), and the DFT provides discrete samples of one cycle.
 If the original sequence is one cycle of a periodic function, the DFT provides all the non-zero values of one DTFT cycle.